Quantitative and Physical Sciences Summer Undergraduate Research Fellowship (QP-SURF)

 - Letters of recommendation from faculty who can assess the applicant's potential for advanced training and success in research that integrates quantitative and biomedical sciences

-- Career goals include pursuit of Ph.D. or M.D./Ph.D. degree
+- Career goals that include pursuing a Ph.D. or M.D./Ph.D. degree

 Natural and biological sciences majors should apply to the Summer Undergraduate Research Fellowship (SURF) program.